mirkin-pixel/ha-adsb-station/README.md

 ### Development

 Working on the integration itself is covered in [CONTRIBUTING.md](CONTRIBUTING.md): how to set up, the three checks that are the whole of what CI can tell you about the code, how the code is laid out, and how a release is cut.
-It needs Python 3.14 or newer and nothing else — no Home Assistant installation of your own.
+It needs Python 3.14 or newer and nothing else: no Home Assistant installation of your own.

 ```bash
 pip install -r requirements_test.txt